andre-j3sus/ist-meic-notes/1st-semester/dad/8-p2p-systems.md

 ### Chord

-* **Peer-to-peer routing and location infrastructure** that performs mapping of file identifiers to nodes identifiers;
+* **Peer-to-peer routing and location infrastructure** that performs mapping of file identifiers to node identifiers;
 * **Strutured** with **no centralization**;
 * **Data location can be implemented on top of Chord**, by identifying data items with keys and storing them at the node to which the key maps;
 * **Nodes are also identified by keys**;